 The alpine cattle breeds are: Murbodner, Kärntner and Waldviertler Blondvieh, Tux-Zillertaler, Ennstaler Bergschecken, Pustertaler Sprinzen, Original Braunvieh.

-Feeding with grass
+Feeding with grass and hay

 In the Land of the Alps, Haymilk has been protected as a “Traditional speciality guaranteed” (TSG) since 2016.
 Around 500,000 tonnes of Haymilk are produced each year.
 This is around 16% of the total quantity of Austrian milk.
 This milk, produced under special conditions, is appreciated by consumers and is enjoying increasing popularity.